DoraSz/anomalyDetectionVis/readme.md

 ## Examples

-The following examples visualize cases, where the machine learning model detects an anomalous event based on the reconstruction error exceeding the learned threshold.
-Note that the dynamic threshold of an _rIFTM_-model doesn't get adjusted on predicted anomalies.
+The following examples visualize cases, where the machine learning model detects an anomalous event based on the reconstruction errors exceeding the learned threshold.

 Plotting reconstruction errors and dynamic thresholding without classes (hide_classes=True)